Safwan M. Masri

-Professor Masri is Founding Chairman Emeritus of King’s Academy and of the Queen Rania Teacher Academy, Trustee of International College, Trustee of the National Children’s Museum in Jordan, Director of Endeavor Jordan, Director of the Luxury Education Foundation, and member of the advisory boards of the School of Business and the Gerhart Center for Philanthropy and Civic Engagement at the American University in Cairo.
-He has also served as Advisor to Her Majesty Queen Rania Al-Abdullah, and as director of the Arab Bankers Association of North America, Aramex, and the Nuqul Group.
+Professor Masri is Founding Chairman Emeritus of King’s Academy and of the Queen Rania Teacher Academy, Honorary Fellow of the Foreign Policy Association, Trustee of International College, Trustee of the National Children’s Museum in Jordan, Director of Endeavor Jordan, and Director of the Luxury Education Foundation.
+He is also a member of the advisory boards of the School of Business and the Gerhart Center for Philanthropy and Civic Engagement at the American University in Cairo.
+Professor Masri has served as Advisor to Her Majesty Queen Rania Al Abdullah, and as director of the Arab Bankers Association of North America, Aramex, and the Nuqul Group.

 Professor Masri’s scholarship is focused on education and contemporary geopolitics and society in the Arab world.
 He is particularly interested in understanding the historic, postcolonial dynamics among religion, education, society, and politics.